AurelienMonteillet/ai_dashboard/README.md

 # Tezos Adaptive Issuance Dashboard

 An interactive dashboard to visualize Tezos adaptive issuance and staking history.
-This project is inspired by and based on [xtzchads/ai.tez.cool](https://github.com/xtzchads/ai.tez.cool).
+This project is inspired by [tez.cool](https://tez.cool) but has been completely rewritten using modern web technologies and best practices.

 ## Features